-Sustainable diesel significantly reduces water board CO2 emissions
+Sustainable diesel slashes CO2 emissions at water authority

 Procurement of sustainable diesel re-tendered

 Noorderzijlvest wants to apply sustainability as much as possible in its daily work.
-Together with Drents Overijsselse Delta, the water board recently re-tendered the purchase of sustainable diesel.
+Together with Drents Overijsselse Delta, the water authority recently re-tendered water authority purchase of sustainable diesel.
 Future Fuels emerged as the winning party.

-"In addition to using sustainable diesel for all our own field equipment, we also encourage the parties working for us 'in the field' to use the same fuel," explains Herman Beerda, member of the executive committee.
-"So, in addition to the water board's tractors, cranes, and mowing boats, this also applies to contractors' and agricultural contractors' machines and the tankers that transport our sewage sludge from sewage treatment plants.
-Our water board consumes 640,000 liters of diesel per year.
+"In addition to using sustainable diesel for all our own equipment in the field, we also encourage the parties working for us 'in the field' to use the same fuel," explains Herman Beerda, member of the executive board.
+"So, in addition to water authority tractors, cranes, and mowing boats, this also water authority to contractors' and agricultural contractors' machines and the tankers that transport our sewage sludge from sewage treatment plants.
+Our water authority 640,000 liters of diesel per year.
 That makes a significant difference in CO2 emissions."

 Fully circular

-The HVO100 diesel used by the water boards is made entirely from used cooking oil, making it a circular product.
+The HVO100 diesel used by the water authorities is made entirely from used cooking oil, making it a circular product.
 This sustainable diesel reduces CO2 emissions.
-It also reduces the amount of urea solution that needs to be added to reduce nitrogen oxide emissions from the exhausts of heavy diesel vehicles.
+It also requires less urea solution to be used as an additive to reduce nitrogen oxide emissions from the exhausts of heavy diesel vehicles.

-To encourage companies and organizations that (want to) carry out assignments for the water authority to emit less CO₂, Noorderzijlvest uses the CO₂ performance ladder.
+To encourage companies and organizations that water authority want to) carry out assignments for the water authority to emit less CO₂, Noorderzijlvest uses the CO₂ performance ladder.
 Suppliers who ensure lower emissions can gain an advantage in tenders.

 The Noorderzijlvest Water Authority and its partners are working on the Lauwersmeer dike using sustainable equipment.